fvzwieten/starwars/README.md

-# Ansible Collection - fvanzwie.starwars
+# Ansible Collection - fvzwieten.starwars

 Documentation for the Ansible starwars collection.